kerrishotts/pgday/2017/fantastic-plugins-and-how-to-make-them/presentation.md

 ## ahem... <!-- {style='text-align: center'} -->

-_noun_ A module consisting of code and settings extending the essential functionality of Cordova with the goal of providing access to device capabilities, enhancing existing capabilities, and/or improving the developer's workflow
+_noun_ A module consisting of code and settings extending the essential functionality of Cordova with the goal of providing access to device capabilities, enhancing existing capabilities, or improving the developer's workflow

 ---